John Peel: Death

-Peel died suddenly at the age of 65 from a heart attack on 25 October 2004, on a working holiday in the city of Cusco in Peru.
-Shortly after the announcement of his death, tributes began to arrive from fans and supporters both in public and private life.
-On 26 October 2004 BBC Radio 1 cleared its schedules to broadcast a day of tributes.
+On 25 October 2004, during a working holiday in the Peruvian city of Cusco, Peel suffered a heart attack and died suddenly at the age of 65.
+Shortly after the announcement of his death, fans and supporters paid tribute to him.
+The following day, BBC Radio 1 cleared its schedule to broadcast a day of tributes.
 London's Evening Standard boards that afternoon read "the day the music died", quoting Don McLean's hit "American Pie".

 Peel had often spoken wryly of his eventual death.
 He once said on the Channel 4 miniseries Sounds of the Suburbs, "I've always imagined I'd die by driving into the back of a truck while trying to read the name on a cassette and people would say, 'He would have wanted to go that way.'
 Well, I want them to know that I wouldn't."

-At one point, he said that if he died before his producer John Walters, he wanted the latter to play Roy Harper's "When an Old Cricketer Leaves the Crease".
-Walters having died in 2001, it was left to Andy Kershaw to end his tribute programme to Peel on BBC Radio 3 with the song.
+Peel once said that if he died before his producer John Walters, he wanted Walters to play Roy Harper's song "When an Old Cricketer Leaves the Crease".
+Walters had died in 2001, leaving Andy Kershaw to end his tribute programme to Peel on BBC Radio 3 with the song.
 Peel's stand-in on his Radio 1 slot, Rob da Bank, also played the song at the start of the final show before his funeral.
 Another time, Peel said he would like to be remembered with a gospel song.
-He stated that the final record he would play would be the Rev C. L. Franklin's sermon "Dry Bones in The Valley".
+He stated that the final record he would play would be the C. L. Franklin sermon "Dry Bones in the Valley".

-On his Home Truths BBC radio show, Peel once commented about his own death:
+On his Home Truths BBC radio show, Peel once commented about his own death: "I definitely want to be buried, although not yet.
+I'm 61 on Wednesday—just a working day for me, I'm afraid—so actually I should have a mile or two left in me, but I do want the children to be able to stand solemnly at my graveside and think lovely thoughts along the lines of 'get out of that one, you swine', which they won't be able to do if I've been cremated."

-Peel's funeral, on 12 November 2004, in Bury St Edmunds, Suffolk, was attended by over a thousand people, including many of the artists he had championed.
-Eulogies were read by his brother Alan Ravenscroft and DJ Paul Gambaccini.
+Peel's funeral took place in Bury St Edmunds on 12 November 2004 and was attended by over 1,000 people, including many of the artists he had championed.
+Eulogies were read by his brother Alan and fellow DJ Paul Gambaccini.
 The service ended with clips of him talking about his life.
-His coffin was carried out to the accompaniment of his favourite song, The Undertones' "Teenage Kicks".
-Peel had written that, apart from his name, all he wanted on his gravestone were the words, "Teenage dreams, so hard to beat", from the lyrics of "Teenage Kicks".
-A headstone featuring the lyrics and the Liver Bird from his favourite football team, Liverpool FC, was placed at his grave in 2008.
-Peel was buried in the graveyard of St Andrew's Church in Great Finborough, Suffolk.
+His coffin was carried out to the accompaniment of his favourite song, the Undertones' "Teenage Kicks".
+Peel had written that, apart from his name, all he wanted on his gravestone were the "Teenage Kicks" lyrics "teenage dreams, so hard to beat".
+A headstone featuring the lyrics and the liver bird from his favourite football team, Liverpool FC, was placed at his grave in 2008.
+He was buried in the graveyard of St Andrew's Church in Great Finborough.